Canon 50D vs Panasonic GM1

 Studio photographers will appreciate that the Canon 50D (unlike the GM1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 50D and the GM1 have been discontinued, but can regularly be found used on eBay.
+Both the 50D and the GM1 have been discontinued, but can regularly be found used on ebay.
 The 50D was replaced by the Canon 60D, while the GM1 was followed by the Panasonic GM5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 50D and GM1 can be found, respectively, in the Canon 50D Manual (free pdf) or the online Panasonic GM1 Manual.

 So what is the bottom line?
 Is the Canon 50D better than the Panasonic GM1 or vice versa?
 The listing below highlights the relative strengths of the two models.